liammagee/sub-zero/synthesis_all_the_content-with-file-number.md

 In examining the article, it becomes clear that the conversation surrounding AI ethics is pivotal.
 However, to achieve responsible AI, we must actively dismantle the dominant narratives that shape the discourse and involve diverse perspectives, particularly those that arise from the Global South.
 This diversification is not merely supplementary; it is fundamental. **Final note to self: commit to centering Global South perspectives in discussions of technology and ethics, recognizing the importance of local contexts and experiences.**

-# Article title: AI will be everywhere.
+Article 18:# Article title: AI will be everywhere.
 How should we prepare for the ethics around this?

 ### Notes 1: